cdoty/Pinball-Controls/README.md

 The software allows switching from RETURN, for the plunger button, to SPACE.

 There seems to be intermittent dropping of controls if the device sits idle for 10-15 seconds or so.
 Maybe it's something to do with how I'm handling the initialization message.
 It sends a message to reset all of the controls.

+[CEnumerateSerial](http://www.naughter.com/enumser.html), from Naughter software, is used to enumerate the com ports.